Enumerating log rational curves on some toric varieties: Introduction

 Let $\beta\in H_2(X)$ be an effective curve class, and let $n\ge 3$ be an integer.
 Assume that $\int_X\beta\cdot D_{\rho}\ge0$ for all $\rho\in\Sigma(1)$.
 For each $\rho$, let $\mu_\rho=(\mu_{\rho,v})_{v=1}^{m_\rho}\in \bN^{m_\rho}$ be a vector of positive integers with sum $\int_X\beta\cdot D_{\rho}$.
 If $\int_X\beta\cdot D_{\rho}=0$, then $\mu_\rho$ is the empty vector and $m_\rho=0$.
 Write $m=\sum_{\rho\in\Sigma(1)}m_\rho$.
 We consider maps

 where the domain is viewed as a pointed curve in $\cM_{0,n+m}$, so in particular the points $p_i,q_{\rho,v}$ are distinct.
 Furthermore, we require that

 Thus, the points $q_{\rho,v}$ are exactly those points mapping to the toric boundary of $X$, with multiplicities $\mu_{\rho,v}$.
 In particular, $f$ maps the $p_i$ to $X^\circ$, and $f_{*}[C]=\beta$.
-The letter $\Gamma$ is used to denote the combinatorial data of the curve class $\beta$, the integer $n$, and the vectors $\mu_\rho$ specifiying the tangency profile of $f$ along the boundary.
+The letter $\Gamma$ is used to denote the combinatorial data of the curve class $\beta$ and the vectors $\mu_\rho$ specifiying the tangency profile of $f$ along the boundary.
+The additional variable $n$ denotes the number of marked points $p_i$.